Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 RAID Configuration

-The Best NAS Devices for Home Offices
+The Best NAS Drives for Home Office 2026

 1. Synology DiskStation DS223 — Editor’s Pick

-2. TerraMaster F2-424 — Best Premium
+2. TerraMaster F2-424 — Best Performance

 3. QNAP TS-233 — Best Value

-4. WD My Cloud EX2 Ultra
+4. WD My Cloud EX2 Ultra — Budget Pick (with Caution)

-5. Synology DS224+
+5. Synology DS224+ — Best Upgrade

 Comparison Table

-| NAS | CPU Type | RAM | Network | OS | Price |
+| NAS | CPU | RAM | Network | OS | Price | Best For |

-| Synology DS223 | ARM Quad-Core | 2GB DDR4 | 1GbE | DSM | $299 |
+| Synology DS223 | ARM 1.7GHz | 2GB DDR4 | 1GbE | DSM | $285 | Beginners, solo workers |

-| TerraMaster F2-424 | Intel N95 Quad-Core | 8GB DDR5 | 2x 2.5GbE | TOS 6 | $379 |
+| TerraMaster F2-424 | Intel N95 3.4GHz | 8GB DDR5 | 2x 2.5GbE | TOS 6 | $380 | Large files, power users |

-| QNAP TS-233 | ARM Quad-Core | 2GB DDR4 | 1GbE | QTS | $199 |
+| QNAP TS-233 | ARM 2.0GHz | 2GB DDR4 | 1GbE | QTS | $199 | Budget, tech-savvy users |

-| WD My Cloud EX2 Ultra | ARM Dual-Core | 512MB DDR3 | 1GbE | My Cloud OS 5 | $169 |
+| WD EX2 Ultra | ARM 1.3GHz | 512MB DDR3 | 1GbE | My Cloud OS 5 | $169 | Local-only, basic use |

-| Synology DS224+ | Intel Celeron | 2GB DDR4 | 2x 1GbE | DSM | $369 |
+| Synology DS224+ | Intel Celeron | 2GB DDR4 | 2x 1GbE | DSM | $299 | Plex, Docker, VMs |

 Frequently Asked Questions